Domenico di Bartolo: Santa Maria della Scala (1439–1444)

 Between 1439 and 1444, Domenico di Bartolo participated in the decoration of the Pilgrim's hall in the Hospital of Santa Maria della Scala, where he followed the artistic styles of artist Lorenzo Vecchietta and consequently produced six frescoes, all of which were signed by Domenico himself.
-As a result, this five year commission from the hospital became a huge proportion of Domenico's mid-thirties artistic career.
-Whilst six frescoes can be identified as executed by Domenico, little decorative works of the hospital has managed to survive until today.
+As a result, this five-year commission from the hospital became a huge proportion of Domenico's mid-thirties artistic career.
+Whilst six frescoes can be identified as executed by Domenico, little decorative works of the hospital have managed to survive until today.
 Much of these frescoes (including ones done by other Sienese artists) are in extremely poor condition, in which the subjects and contents of the frescoes are sometimes impossible to identify.
-Vecchietta introduced to the art world of Siena a kind of naturalistic style that Domenico soon followed, however Domenico's paintings in the hospital still demonstrated a slightly more Gothic style and approach.
+Vecchietta introduced to the art world of Siena a kind of naturalistic style that Domenico soon followed, however, Domenico's paintings in the hospital still demonstrated a slightly more Gothic style and approach.
 His interdisciplinary style, which quotes major Florentine artists, an on-the-rise Sienese painter, and his own Gothic elements, show a deep awareness for a kind of new artistic language of the Renaissance period.

 Santa Maria della Scala, Siena was one of Europe's first hospitals, and whilst it is now a museum on display, it is still one of the oldest hospital buildings surviving today.
 The hospital is conveniently located across both the Siena Cathedral and the Opera del Duomo, where Domenico also completed commissioned works around the same time.
 The hospital was also, at one point in time, one of the wealthiest and most powerful institutions in Siena.
 The hospital's significance extended beyond serving as the central ward for the city and its surrounding territories.
 It also functioned as a charitable institution.
 The hospital was facilitated by a wide and diverse range of committees that were considered prominent citizens.
 In particular, the committee included main artists who employed their own group of painters and sculptors to help decorate the wards and the church within the building.
 Some of the earlier contributors to the hospital from the Trecento period include Ambrogio Lorenzetti and Pietro Lorenzetti.
 The hospital became the ultimate destination to host meaningful Sienese art.
 During the time that Domenico di Bartolo was employed to paint sections of the hospital, the primary artist in charge of decorating the interior frescoes was Bartolomeo Bulgarini.
 Each fresco that was to be produced would display some kind of attribution to the hospital's philanthropic work.
 Domenico was but a minor artist to contribute to the artistic works within the building.
-The six frescoes he did produce however, were acknowledged by many art historians to be unique and incorporative of Gothic styles.
+The six frescoes he did produce, however, were acknowledged by many art historians to be unique and incorporative of Gothic styles.
 Consequently, one could never mistake Domenico's frescoes to be executed by a Florentine.
 During this time, Domenico began to display greater interest in his own native art, and many of the paintings were carried out with strong Sienese elements.